-Darlings, now, believe it or not, Miss Windsor’s Celebration Cake started life as a Christmas Cake!
-Yet, to my utter dismay, the original recipe appeared to lack many essential Christmassy ingredients such as ALCOHOL – How shocking!
+Darlings, now, believe it or not, Miss Windsor’s Celebration Cake started life as plain old Christmas cake - well, I never!
+Yet, to one's utter dismay, the original recipe appeared to lack one or two essential Christmassy ingredients such as ALCOHOL – How shocking!

-Then, as I gingerly peeled off the lid, my nasal passages were greeted by the delightful aroma of ye-olde, dark Lambs Navy Rum.
-Well, I say, thank goodness for savviness, as Miss Windsor had clearly stowed away for a ‘rainy day’, the remainder of last year’s Christmas Pudding ingredients – Now, isn’t she so handy!
+So, darlings, as I gingerly peeled off the lid, my nasal passages were greeted by the delightful aroma of ye-olde dark Lambs Navy Rum.
+Well, thank goodness for savviness, as one had clearly stowed away for a rainy day, the remainder of last year’s Christmas pudding ingredients – I say, isn't Miss Windsor quite the culinary marvel!

 I must say, due to the added extras, and my impeccable culinary skills (of course!)
-I successfully transformed this ‘so-called’ festive number, into a terribly versatile ‘corker’ of a cake!
+I successfully transformed this so-called festive number; into a terribly versatile corker of a celebration cake!

-Oh, and Miss Windsor’s Celebration Cake is best served ‘naked’ – Oh, I say!
-Now calm down darlings, I mean to be presented without any form of edible attire!
-However, it does scrub up rather well just sporting a natural layer of marzipan, followed by a silky sheet of royal icing – Voila!
+Oh, and Miss Windsor’s Celebration Cake is best served "naked", “Naughty naughty, Miss Windsor!”
+I hear you shriek with a touch of excitement!
+Now calm down darlings, I mean to be presented without any form of edible attire, however, I must say it does scrub up rather well just sporting a natural layer of marzipan, followed by a silky sheet of royal icing!

 Enjoy with oodles of gusto!